lambdaclass/concrete/docs/PHASE4_COMPILER_LEDGER_AUDIT.md

 Because **no active risk exists**, the choice is workload-driven / value-driven, not risk-driven.
 Ranked:

-1. **Reconcile the ROADMAP Phase 4 markers** (cheap, high-value — stops the recurring "untracked partially-done phase" trap; done alongside this audit).
+1. **Reconcile the ROADMAP Phase 4 markers** — DONE alongside this audit (cheap, high-value — stops the recurring "untracked partially-done phase" trap).
-2. **Then, if picking one open item**, the highest-leverage bounded candidates are:
-   - **#11 — complete the 4 missing rich-diagnostic fixtures + assert them in
-     `check_rich_diagnostics.sh`.** Concrete, bounded, locks a user-facing contract that currently can bitrot.
-Best "one item" pick.
-   - **#44 docs-drift gate** — DONE 2026-06-17 (`scripts/tests/check_docs_drift.sh`,
+2. **#44 docs-drift gate** — DONE 2026-06-17 (`scripts/tests/check_docs_drift.sh`,
    Makefile + CI).
 Robust grep-pinned core: present-tense docs (CLAIMS_TODAY, KNOWN_HOLES, the phase audits, CHANGELOG) may reference only real gates / modules / doc-links / stdlib files, and only real `--report` kinds.
 The ambitious Status:/Verified: + stale-prose-marker + command-honesty parts were deferred as not mechanically robust (false-positive generators — "concrete" is an adjective; a roadmap proposes future commands); the phase audits keep the semantic side.
+3. **NOT #11 as a quick pass** (reclassified — see Active-risk note 3): its four absent families are an architectural bridge (obligation/proof/policy facts → structured diagnostics for JSON/LSP), not missing files.
+Pull it from a real consumer, don't build a half-bridge for the checklist.
-   - **#29 schema-version rejection gate** — cheap future-proofing against silent artifact misread; low urgency (no current misread).
+4. **If picking one cheap open item later**: **#29 schema-version rejection gate** — future-proofing against silent artifact misread; low urgency (no current misread).
    Everything else (#18–#45) is genuinely workload-gateable — do not build speculatively (per the deferral-discipline principle).